xsrajangupta/Analog-Audio-Amplifier-ESP32/README.md

 # 📖 Overview

-The **Analog Audio Amplifier with Tone Control, ESP32 MP3 Decoding & Ultrasonic Volume Control** is an embedded electronics project that combines modern digital audio processing with a high-quality analog amplification system.
+The **Analog Audio Amplifier with Tone Control, ESP32 MP3 Decoding & Ultrasonic Volume Control** is an embedded electronics project that combines digital audio processing with high-quality analog amplification.

-The system uses an **ESP32 microcontroller** to decode MP3 files from an SD card and stream audio to a **NE5532-based active tone control circuit**.
-The processed signal is amplified using a **Class-AB Power Amplifier** built with discrete transistors.
-Two **HC-SR04 Ultrasonic Sensors** provide touchless gesture-based volume and mute control, creating an intuitive Human-Computer Interaction (HCI) experience.
+The system uses an **ESP32** to decode MP3 audio files from an SD card and stream them to a **NE5532 active tone control circuit**.
+The processed signal is then amplified using a **Class-AB Power Amplifier** built with discrete transistors.
+Two **HC-SR04 Ultrasonic Sensors** enable touchless gesture-based volume and mute control, creating an intuitive Human-Computer Interaction (HCI) experience.

 ---